 Bio.

-Ray received a Bachelor of Education from University of Nebraska at Omaha (2013), a Master of Arts in Information Science and Learning Technology from University of Missouri (2016), and is currently pursuing a Master of Fine Arts in Print Media from Pacific Northwest College of Art (exp.
+Ray Zill is a printmaker, analog photographer, animator, book artist, writer, and librarian living in Olympia, Washington.
+She received a Bachelor of Education from University of Nebraska at Omaha (2013), a Master of Arts in Information Science and Learning Technology from University of Missouri (2016), and is currently pursuing a Master of Fine Arts in Print Media from Pacific Northwest College of Art (exp.
 2025).
-She lives in Olympia, Washington, with Kyle (the human) and Marc (the cat).
 She is an organizing member and teacher at Community Print and an active member of Puget Sound Book Artists.
 She is a librarian at The Evergreen State College where, among many other things, she looks after a unique collection of artist books.